samlist21/Dewey/README.md

 - [ ] Remove all test and demonstration code that is not used.
 - [ ] Get autonomous mode working.
 Dewey drives around by itself.
 - [ ] Get Dewey Video working
+- [ ] Get Dewey processing Video with simpleCV or uv4l
 - [ ] Add Microphone to Dewey
 - [ ] Get Dewey voice recognition working
 - [ ] Figure out how to break this README.md file into multiple files.
 It is getting too long.
-- [ ] Fix rogue carriage returns and > 0x7F characters from Arduino.
+- [X] Fix rogue carriage returns and > 0x7F characters from Arduino (was speed reading not converted to ASCII)
+- [ ] Convert drive speed to a string to display when speed changes
 - [ ] Fix GLCD need for absolute path
 - [ ] Clean up MotorRun code into smaller more suitable functions.
 - [ ] Get forward and backward to work on heading (or encoder) to keep it tracking straight.
-Possibly turn or make new functions for 90 degrees on R or L
+- [X] Make new functions for 90 degrees on R (M key)or L (N key)
-- [ ] Move accel sensor up higher to see if we get better results
+- [ ] Move accel/ heading sensor up higher to see if we get better results.
+Need longer wires
 - [ ] Fix GLCD need for absolute path
+- [ ] Fix GLCD for python2 operation.
+Fix enum problem.
-- [ ] Wire Encoders to Arduino.
+- [X] Wire Encoders to Arduino.
 Wired to power, but not Arduino inputs
-- [ ] Incorporate encoders and perform testing
+- [X] Incorporate encoders and perform testing
 - [ ] Get Googly eyes to look at something, like where Dewey is going that direction.
 - [ ] Get Googly eyes to close when hitting X, exit
 - [ ] Attach Googly eyes permanently to head - Temporarily attached.
 - [ ] Attach LED Strip to head.
 Fix wiring to input 7 - Super rad lighting effects
-- [ ] Put in a reset or timeout to try the Sonar sensor at a later time if it was not found on startup.
+- [ ] Put in a reset or timeout to try the Sonar sensor at a later time if it was not found on startup

 ## Completed Task List
 - [X] Get Motor run working without delay() code